 Common Queries We Had While Planning Our Holiday

 We had quite a few doubts while we were planning our trip.
-Now that we’re back, we would like to answer them to help you book yours smoothly.
+Now that we’re back from our trip to Egypt from India, we would like to answer them to help you book yours smoothly.

 Do you know any interesting facts about Egypt?